stevencohn/YellowCursors/README.md

 ## Installation

 Installation is simple.
-Just copy the cursors from this repo into C:\Windows\Cursors.
+Just copy the cursors from this repo into C:\Windows\Cursors and then use the control panel to change the pointers.

 But if you'd like to automate the process, here's a script: